wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     and the Registrar may, having regard to the proposals, postpone his or her decision to make the application.

-    Schedule 2 clause 5(1): amended, on 1 July 1994, by [section 10(1)][351] of the Building Societies Amendment Act 1993 (1993 No 111).
+    Schedule 2 clause 5(1): amended, on 1 July 1994, by [section 10(1)][350] of the Building Societies Amendment Act 1993 (1993 No 111).

-    Schedule 2 clause 5(2): replaced, on 1 July 1994, by [section 10(2)][351] of the Building Societies Amendment Act 1993 (1993 No 111).
+    Schedule 2 clause 5(2): replaced, on 1 July 1994, by [section 10(2)][350] of the Building Societies Amendment Act 1993 (1993 No 111).

-##### 6(1)

-*   Until the end of the relevant period of 5 years, the society shall not, without the consent of the Registrar, unite with another society under [section 32][57], or transfer its engagements to another society under [section 33][58], unless the other society (or, in the case of a union with 2 or more societies, one of those societies) has been incorporated for more than 5 years and has assets which exceed 100,000 pounds in value.
+*   6(1) Until the end of the relevant period of 5 years, the society shall not, without the consent of the Registrar, unite with another society under section 32, or transfer its engagements to another society under section 33, unless the other society (or, in the case of a union with 2 or more societies, one of those societies) has been incorporated for more than 5 years and has assets which exceed 100,000 pounds in value.

     (2) In giving his consent under this clause---